cu-cit-cloud-team/tf-module-apply-pipeline/README.md

 - More documentation

 ## Change Log

+### 4.0.1
+- Propagate global tags to drift pipeline, which was previously not tagged.
+- Add GitHub action to automatically create GitHub releases when a new semantic version tag is pushed.

 ### 4.0.0 (CTSCRUM-4126)
 - Add an "alert" SNS topic that is used for all notifications that represent some sort of abnormal situation (e.g., pileline failure, abort, stop).
 The existing "notify" SNS topic will be used for normal situations (e.g., pipeline success).
 The ARN for the "alert" topic is available as the `alerts_sns_topic_arn` output value.